 The Washington Mine and Mill Exhibit in Breckenridge opened this summer with a new self- guided milling exhibit.
 Many mines similar to the Washington included such mills to concentrate the valuable minerals being mined and eliminate waste materials to reduce transportation costs.
-Visitors can explore the Washington Mine and Mill Exhibit and learn from interpreters from the Breckenridge Heritage Alliance.
+Visitors can explore the Washington Mine and Mill Exhibit and learn from interpreters from the Breckenridge History.

 This exhibit has taken more than 5 years to complete and is considered by many mining historians to be the best display of milling equipment in the west.
 Nearly all mines open for tourism explain and demonstrate what kind of mining goes on in the mountain.
 It usually involves underground excavation, timbering, drilling, blasting and loading the broken rock into ore cars for transport out of the mountain.

 What happens to the ore once it leaves the mountain?
 What happens next can determine if a mine will be profitable or not.

 The Washington Mine and Mill Exhibit explains the workings of a concentration mill during the 1880 to early 20th century time period.
 The ore is crushed into a fine sand by four different types of equipment referencing three different time periods – a Blake jaw crusher, a stamp mill, a roll crusher, and a ball mill.
 The resulting product is separated by weight and gravity from the waste rock using two unique separation processes - a jig or a Wilfley table.

 Concentration of the ore was critical to reducing transportation costs.
 According to historian Rick Hague, mine managers sought to reduce the concentrate to about 25% gold and 75% waste rock before transport to smelters in Denver, Pueblo, Colorado Springs, or Leadville.
 In the Breckenridge area, transportation costs were exorbitant, even after the railroad arrived in 1882.